Renishaw apprentice is Gloucestershire’s Outstanding Apprentice of the Year

 Sir David McMurtry, Renishaw's Chairman and Chief Executive, himself a former apprentice, said, “This is a proud moment for Tom and for the people within Renishaw who have helped mentor him over the past few years.
 We have an excellent track record of developing our own talent and our current UK Manufacturing Director joined us as an apprentice aged just 16.”

 Renishaw is currently recruiting for 29 apprentices within the UK for its various schemes which now include technical, manufacturing, plant maintenance and software apprenticeships.
 The company was well represented at the awards as two other apprentices, Aaron Booth (3rd year) and Ollie Counsell (1st year) also achieved nominations for the Engineering & Manufacturing award.

-- Press release: Renishaw apprentice is Gloucestershire’s Outstanding Apprentice of the Year [91kB]
+- News release: Renishaw apprentice is Gloucestershire’s Outstanding Apprentice of the Year [91kB]

 - Tom Silvey, Apprentice of the Year, receiving award from Princess Anne (image courtesy Gloucestershire Media) [91kB]

 - Tom Silvey, Apprentice of the Year, with his award (image courtesy Gloucestershire Media) [69kB]

 Text copyright Renishaw; Images courtesy of Gloucestershire Media who have agreed to their use in the context of this article

 Register for news updates